Strata laws being rolled out in stages so you can prepare

 - three years from the start date of the agreement.

-Penalties on developers will increase if:
+Penalties on developers apply if:

 - they do not hold the first AGM on time, or